ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/extensions/revisions.markdown

 It's possible also to disable the revisions feature on an existing database.
 In this case all existing revisions would still be stored and not deleted but we won't create any new revisions on any put or delete operations.

+## Storage Concerns

+Enabling the revisions will affect the usage of storage space.
+Each revision of a document is stored in full.
+The revisions of documents use the same blittable JSON format as regular documents so the compression of individual fields is enabled (any text field that is greater than 128 bytes will be compressed).

 ## Related Articles